These FAQs relate to the 2023 Reservoir Dog.

 Yes!
 All participants in the 125km Reservoir Dog must be 16 years or older on the 04-Sept-2016.
 All riders on the 65km Reservoir Pup route must be at least 12.
 Any participant between 12 and 16 must be accompanied by a parent or guardian throughout the event.
 Any participant under 18 must have a consent form signed by a parent or guardian which must be presented at sign in on the morning of the event.
 Please download consent form HERE.

 Are there food and water stops?

 Absolutely – you will be well looked after!
-There is a food / rest stop after 64km on the 125km Reservoir Dog route.
+There is a food / rest stop after 69km on the 125km Reservoir Dog route.
 This refreshment stop is located in the Brockagh Community Centre in Laragh and will serve hot and cold drinks and snacks.
-There will also be water stops at 38km and 95km on the 125km Reservoir Dog route.
-There will be a food and water stop on the 65 km route located at lacken school at the 36km point.
+There will also be water stops at 44km and 101km on the 125km Reservoir Dog route.
+There will be a food and water stop on the 65 km route located at the old Lacken School at the 36km point.
 There will be hot food and drink available for all at the finish.
-You will be provided with a food voucher at registration which should be presented upon finishing to receive your lunch.
+You will be provided with a wrist band at registration which should be presented upon finishing to receive your lunch.

 How do I prepare for the event?